top of page

 Phaenicophaeus pyrrhocephalus

-Seen at the outskirts of the Sinharaja rain forest, this rare and endemic beauty is a price capture.
+Seen on the outskirts of the Sinharaja rainforest, this rare and endemic beauty is a price capture.
 Such a beautiful bird, he was notoriously hard to take a picture as he stayed mostly inside the bush and was jumping around so quickly.
-Hope I will see him again and will be able to take a better picture in the future.

 8